Budget-Friendly Hacks For a Green Home

 – NOT made from exotic wood that could involve deforestation.

-– Made with minimal chemicals and toxins that contaminate the environment.
+– clean chemicals and toxins that contaminate the environment.

 – Made with local product, by local producers – will save you transportation and delivery costs.